Roxburgh Branch: Closure and demolition

 With closure announced for 1 April 1968, a passenger excursion train, intended to be the last passenger train to Roxburgh, ran on 31 March 1968 and was hauled by A^{B} 795, now preserved on the Kingston Flyer.
-The Hon Peter Gordon, the Minister of Railways responsible for the final decision to close the branch, drove the train from Lawrence to Roxburgh under New Zealand Railways Department supervision on that day.
-This train, however, turned out not to be the last as the line was granted a two-month reprieve until 31 May 1968 awaiting a final decision on how the export logs from the vicinity of the then Beaumont State forest were to be transported.
+The Hon Peter Gordon, the Minister of Railways responsible for the final decision to close the branch, drove the train from Lawrence to Roxburgh under supervision on that day.
+This train turned out not to be the last as the line was granted a two-month reprieve until 31 May 1968 awaiting a final decision on how the export logs from the vicinity of the then Beaumont State forest were to be transported.
 The nearby Heriot to Edievale section of the Tapanui Branch, previously closed on 1 January 1968 had its removal also delayed in 1968 for the same reason.
-It was eventually decided that those logs would be transported by road, thus effectively sealing the fate of both lines.
+It was then decided that those logs would be transported by road, thus sealing the fate of both lines.

 The last official trains from and to Roxburgh ran on Friday 31 May 1968.
 The goods train leaving Roxburgh bound for Milton at 10 am that morning included three attached passenger carriages.
 Earlier in the week the carriages had also been attached to a goods train from Millers Flat to Lawrence and back.
-The cars on the final train carried some 150 children and adults on an excursion organised by the local Teviot Fruitgrowers Association.
+The cars on the final train carried some 150 children and adults on an excursion organised by the Teviot Fruitgrowers Association.
 The carriages exchanged trains at Lawrence, where the up and down trains normally crossed.
 The speed of the trains carrying the passengers that day was limited to 15 miles per hour throughout the journey due to poor track conditions.
 On the return journey into Roxburgh that afternoon a flimsy wooden barricade constructed two miles north of Millers Flat, created by locals protesting the closure of the line, was knocked aside by the advancing train, which barely slowed, to the cheers of its passengers.
-That last official train steamed into the autumn Roxburgh sunset at 4:50pm to the strains of "Now Is the Hour", the Last Post and a swansong of whistles from the engine bearing the words "Last Puffing Engine" on its nose headboard.
+That last official train steamed into Roxburgh at 4:50pm to the song "Now Is the Hour" being played, along with the Last Post and whistles from the engine bearing the words "Last Puffing Engine" on a headboard.
 The Minister of Railways, the Hon J.B.
 Gordon, was given three cheers in the Roxburgh station and, although not present, was presented anonymously with a large bag of chaff.